keshaavg/customer-registration-api/README.md

 }
 ```

-### InValid Customer Case 4 - Invalid policyReferenceNumbe pattern - Should Fail with BadRequest
+### Invalid Customer Case 4 - Invalid policyReferenceNumbe pattern - Should Fail with BadRequest

 ```
 {